alvarotala/ror-books-test/README.md

 This task will:
 - Find all borrowed books past their due date
 - Mark them as overdue
-- Log the overdue books
 - Return a count of books marked as overdue
 - Send emails to users (not implemented for this test)

-#### Web Interface (Librarian Dashboard)
+#### Manual Web Interface Overdue Check (Librarian Dashboard)
-Check the dashboard "Mark Overdue Books" button in the Quick Actions section
+Check the dashboard "Manually trigger the overdue" button in the Librarian dashboard to manually trigger the overdue service.

-** Important **: This option is only for testing, it's not a good practice to do this, we usually use background jobs.
-But it's just for now ;)
+** Important: ** This option is only for easy testing of this Technical Interview.

+#### Periodically Overdue Check (Background Jobs)
+Active Job with Sidekiq, Delayed Job, or Resque
+Not implemented for this test.

 ### Open Rails console